AutoParam3DMax/Ilogic-Rules-Inventor/README_PDF.md

 ---

-## Usage Example
+## Usage Instructions

-1. Open your main assembly (`.iam`) in Inventor.
+1. Open the main assembly in Autodesk Inventor.
-2. Run the iLogic rule.
+2. In the iLogic editor, create a new rule.
+3. Copy the entire code from the file `PDF_Generator.iLogic.vb`.
+4. Run the rule.
-3. **PDF files** corresponding to IDW drawings will appear in the project folders.
+5. **PDF files** corresponding to IDW drawings will appear in the project folders.

 ---